 Other fees you may encounter include card replacement fees, paper statement fees, account closure fees, overdraft fees and inactivity fees.
-Given the amount of possible fees you may be charged, it’s important to be aware of all possible bank fees, as you may need additional services down the line.
+It’s important to be aware of all possible bank fees, as you may need additional services down the line.
 But fees can also sometimes be negotiated or waived depending upon the bank and your business history, so it’s always good to ask how a bank may be able to accommodate you.
 Banks will often waive fees when you link accounts and bundle services as a way to incentivize people to do more business with them.

 Contact Velocity Management Services Today

 Choosing the right bank is vital to a small business.
-And with so much to consider and manage as a small business owner, you need to invest in services that work best for your business.
-At Velocity Management Services, we specialize in payment processing, payment equipment and business solutions for small businesses to provide you with easy and affordable options.
+With so much to manage, you need to invest in services that work best for your business.
+At Velocity Management Services, we specialize in payment processing, payment equipment and business solutions for small businesses.
+With easy and affordable options.